dimashfzh/Transcript-Meeting-WhisperX/README.md

-# Transcript-Meeting-WhisperX
+# Transcript-Meeting-WhisperX (Indonesia)
-Transcript recorded meeting with WhisperX and Pyannote
+Transcript recorded meeting with WhisperX and Pyannote in Bahasa or Indonesian Language